 - When that card is paid off, repeat until all debts are paid

-Of course, at any time during your snowball, you get the chance to swap a high rate card for a 0% APR or other low interest rate (see balance transfer credit cards for some options), do so, and again move your monthly payments to the next card with the highest APR.
+Of course, at any time during your snowball, you get the chance to swap a high rate card for a 0% APR or other low interest rate (see this list of balance transfer credit cards offering 0% APRs for some ideas), do so, and again move your monthly payments to the next card with the highest APR.
 Read more about how to use balance transfers wisely here.

 3. Cash out your savings